nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 - `add John Doe`
 - `add John Doe -p 87654321 -e johndoe@example.com -s Leadership -s C++`

-Possible outputs:
-- `Message: Contact has been added`
-- `The contact will be added.`
-- `The newly added contact will be displayed on the detailed view panel.`
-- `Message: WARNING: the following skills has not been added to any other contacts, please ensure it is not misspelt: “V++”, “Leadershipp”.`
-- `Contact has been added`
-- `The newly added contact will be displayed on the detailed view panel.`
-- `Message: ERROR: There is another user with the exact same name.
-Differentiate them by maybe adding a suffix such as [WORK], [SCHOOL], [PERSONAL]`
-- `Message: ERROR: The name cannot start with a “#” symbol.`

 ### Listing all persons : `list`